Britney Spears conservatorship case: Temporary conservatorship and initial dispute

-On January 4, 2008, Spears isolated herself and one-year-old son Jayden James in a bathroom, refusing to relinquish custody to Federline and his representatives as her visitation time ended.
+On January 3, 2008, Spears isolated herself with two-year-old son Sean Preston and one-year-old son Jayden James in a bathroom, refusing to relinquish custody to Federline and his representatives as her visitation time ended.
 Spears's elder son Sean Preston had already been surrendered to her bodyguard.
 Federline called the authorities, who responded to Spears's residence.
 She was taken to Cedars-Sinai Medical Center amid paparazzi attention, placed under a 5150 involuntary psychiatric hold, and had her mental state evaluated.
 During the hold, Spears lost visitation rights, and Federline gained sole custody.
 Spears was released after 24 hours when doctors determined she was stable.

 After her hospitalization, Jamie, his lawyer Geraldine Wyle, and Taylor exchanged alleged emails discussing potential conservators, including Taylor herself or her management company Tri Star Sports & Entertainment Group.
 They discussed judges for the case, specifically voicing concern for one who "[would] not give Jamie the power to administer psychotropic drugs" to Spears.

 On January 31, Spears was placed under a second hold at the UCLA Medical Center.
 She was escorted from her home by a motorcade of ambulances, helicopters, and police.
 The reason for this second hold is disputed.
 A Spears source stated it was due to her refusal to take prescribed drugs, while other sources say it was requested by her psychiatrist after he determined its necessity.
 Lutfi said she went "willingly".
 In 2021, family friend Jaqueline Butcher cited a motivation for the hold (and later, conservatorship) as a means to remove Spears from Lutfi's influence, and that it came at her doctor's request.